Itinerary

 Bank | Millennium BCP | Common in Lisbon, especially in the city centre |

-ATMs are all over Lisbon, making it super easy to grab some cash when you need it.
-You’ll see them in banks, shopping areas, and busy streets.
-Most offer language options, like English, to make things easier.
-But watch out for fees—both your own bank and the local ATM might charge you.
+ATMs are everywhere in Lisbon, making it super easy to grab some cash when you need it.
+You’ll see them in banks, metro stations, shopping areas, and popular streets like Rua Augusta.
+Most machines offer multiple language options, including English, to make things easier.

 Tipping in Lisbon